-Breakfast (excluding youth hostels!) and taxes are included.
+Breakfast (excluding youth hostels!)
+VAT and tourist taxes are included in the price.

 10.2.1 Invited Choirs

-The performing members of the invited choirs (numbers as specified under chapter 2), their conductors shall be provided half-board catering (breakfast and dinner) in Debrecen from the beginning to the end of the competition free of charge by the Organizing Committee.
+The performing members of the invited choirs (numbers as specified under chapter 2) and their conductor/s shall be provided with half-board catering (breakfast and dinner) in Debrecen from the beginning to the end of the competition free of charge by the Organizing Committee.

-Full board may be requested – at the choir's own expense – whose difference in price is to be paid not later than on arrival at the Competition Office.
-Further information on requesting full board please inquire at the competition office personally.
+Full board may be requested – at the choirs' own expense- whose difference in price is to be paid not later than on arrival at the Competition Office.
+Further information on requesting full board please inquire at the competition office.